 Audition/Admission Requirements.
 All students who wish to enroll in an undergraduate music degree program are required to pass an entrance audition in their primary performing medium (instrument or voice) before being admitted to the School of Music.
-Audition forms and specific audition requirements for each instrument or voice may be obtained upon request by contacting the School of Music.
+Audition forms and specific audition requirements for each instrument or voice may be obtained upon request by contacting the School of Music, or by accessing the Web site at music.asu.edu.
 Official dates for these auditions are set for each academic year.